-Short Long Description PF Power FailAC supply over- or undervoltage.
-Triggers an alarm if the AC supply is out of specificationPower Failor when the device is cut from supply, for example when switching it off with the possible.witch.
-The DC output will be switched off. от OverTem- perature MSP Master-Slave Protection Triggers an alarm if the master unit loses contact to any slave unit.
+Short Long Description PF AC supply over- or undervoltage.
+Triggers an alarm if the AC supply is out of specification or when the device is cut from supply, for example when switching it off with the power switch.
+The DC output will be switched off. от OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
 The DC output will be switched off.
-The alarm can be cleared by reinitializing the MS system.
-SOVP Safety OverVoltage Protection Only featured in the 60 V model: Triggers a special OVP alarm if the voltage on the DC terminal exceeds the rigid threshold of 101% rated voltage.
-The DC terminal will be switched off.
-For details refer to section 3.3.6
+MSP Master-Slave Protection Triggers an alarm if the master unit loses contact to any slave unit.
+The DC output will be switched off.
+The alarm can be cleared by reinitialising the MS system.